 Awards & Recognition

-- In 2015, 2016, 2017 and 2018 Cassandra was recognized as a "Rising Star," based on a vote of licensed attorneys in Rhode Island and a review by an independent blue ribbon panel, as published in New England Super Lawyers
+- From 2015-2020, Cassandra was recognized as a "Rising Star," based on a vote of licensed attorneys in Rhode Island and a review by an independent blue ribbon panel, as published in New England Super Lawyers

 - Are You “In Good Hands?”: Balancing Protection For Insurers and Insured in First-Party Bad-Faith Claims with a Uniform Standard, 45 New Eng.
 L. Rev. 685 (2011)